• Blog

 Cogni Care develops and delivers personalized rehabilitation and support services to people experiencing cognitive change.
 Their approach is goal driven and outcome focused; they tailor services to maximize rehabilitation potential, promote independence, support aging in place and facilitate community integration.
 Cogni Care provides services to people of all ages who Read more [...]

 Communitas approaches every person they support with a spirit of caring and inclusion.
 Services include: residential options, community support options, employment training programs and respite options.
 Drop-in Centres provide social, community and recreation opportunities in a safe, supportive environment for individuals with an acquired brain injury.
-Communitas is part of Read more [...]
+Communitas serves Chilliwack and Read more [...]

 • Communitas – Campbell River